kmiloarguello/giftcardspuppis/README.md

 The project is composed by six (6) main folders.

-1. `models` to store all the database models in a `Mongoose` format.
-Each entity must be in a separated file.
 2. `routes` to handle all the requests and responses.
-Right now the project does not use `sues.js`.
-It will be removed soon.
-Avoid to modify that file.
-Check the documentation to more information.
 3. `utils` to store function to reuse or helpers.
 4. `public` to create the views for documentation and errors.
 5. `config` Handle the sessions and tokens with Passport.
 6. `bin` to handle some server events.
+7. `controllers` to define the business logic.
+It contains all the implementations for giftcards, logistics, catalog, subscriptions, comerssia, etc.

 ## Contribution